rhpo/life.js/docs/README.md

 }

 var oneSecond = 1000;
-setInterval(main, oneSecond / FPS); // ⬅️ This will start the loop to
+var game = new GameLoop(main, FPS); // ⬅️ This will create our game instance game.start();                      //  ⬅️ Start the loop, so 'main' will be called
-                                   //  call the main function over
-                                  //   and over...
+                                  //   over and over...
 ```
 + Tada!
 Our game is showing the green color, it's our current world.

-But til now, everything seems to be boaring, let's add some objects, with the <u>Shape</u> class!
+But til now, everything seems to be boring, let's add some objects, with the <u>Shape</u> class!
 <br>
 <br>
 <h1 name="first-shape">&bull; Making our first Shape🧍</h1>